jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="binary-heap"></a> Binary Heaps (Min Heaps and Max Heaps)
 #### Definition
 - heap is a category of trees
-- completely binary tree filled from left to right (not necessarily all right have 2 child nodes yet)
+- **Completely Binary Tree** filled at every level, except possibly the last level, from left to right (not necessarily all right have 2 child nodes yet)
 - no relationship for siblings
 - **Min Heap** - each parent node < children -> root = min element
 - **Max Heap** - each parent node > children -> root = max element